pchristianbrown/checkpoint-07/README.md

 ### Question #2

-What's wrong with this mongoose code and how might we fix it?
+What's wrong with this Mongoose code and how might we fix it?

 ```js
 var results = AuthorModel.find({name: "Bob"});